Workplace moves and post-termination restrictions

 Pay and bonus disputes

-Employees have various legal rights associated with the payment of “discretionary” bonuses and often have complex remuneration deals.
+Employees have rights associated with the payment of “discretionary” bonuses and often have complex remuneration deals.
 Your employer’s (mis)use of its discretion can amount to a breach of your employment contract.
 If you have been denied your bonus or have been paid significantly less than expected, we can use the law to help you get paid what you are entitled to.
 We have a long track record in helping senior executives get paid what they legitimately expected to receive.

 Takeovers, mergers and TUPE